auranbuckles/auranbuckles.github.io/_posts/2017-03-21-using_the_google_analytics_api_ruby_gem_in_rails.markdown

   }
 {% endhighlight %}

 `userinfo.email` and `userinfo.profile` are scopes under the [Google OAuth2 API](https://developers.google.com/identity/protocols/OAuth2) that include the user's email address and basic profile info. `analytics.readonly` allows you to view the user's Google Analytics data.
-If you want management permissions as well, change it to `analytics` instead.
+If you want additional management capabilities as well, change it to just `analytics` instead.
 Now, once a user signs up, Google will ask for the permissions accordingly:

 ![Google Permissions Request](/img/google-permissions-1.png)

-If you need offline access, make sure to include `access_type: 'offline', prompt: 'consent'` in your configurations for authentication.
+If you need offline access, make sure to include `access_type: 'offline', prompt: 'consent'` in your configuration.
 This will allow you to, for example, make regular API calls even when the user is not signed in.

 ![Google Permissions Request](/img/google-permissions-2.png)

 Next, let's build the API service.
 Depending on your app's needs, you can either create the service as a module or as a class.
 In general, because modules can be included in classes using the `include` command, they provide methods that are easily accessible across multiple classes.
-Classes, on the other hand, cannot be included in classes, but can inherit behavior or be inherited.
-Classes can also be instantiated and become a new object for easy manipulation.
+Classes, on the other hand, cannot be included, but can inherit behavior or be inherited.
+Classes can also be instantiated as a new object for easy manipulation.

 To keep things neat and to allow for more services, I've created a "services" folder.
-The Google Analytics Service in this example uses a module, so that `GoogleAnalyticsService.method` can be called from anywhere that includes it.
+The Google Analytics Service in this example uses a module, so that `GoogleAnalyticsService.authorize` can be called from anywhere that includes it.

 If you haven't required the API(s) you need in the Gemfile, `require` them on the first line.